mebauer/PUI2018_mb6203/HW4_mb6203/README.md

 - Created a dataframe and displayed the top few rows of the data as a table.
 - And finally, plotted our data distributions.

-## Assignment 3: Finish z-test lab and turn it in as a notebook .
+## Assignment 3: Finish z-test lab and turn it in as a notebook.

+This assignment included:
+- Formulation of our Null and Alternative hypothesis.
+- Downloaded and read the data as a data frame.
+- Calculated the Z statistics and compared to our significance threshold.
+- Developed conclusions about our Null hypothesis